Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Summary and Outlook

 \section{Summary and Outlook}

-In summary, we used trARPES of a WS\textsubscript{2}-graphene heterostructure to show that electron-hole pairs positioned at different momenta in the Brillouin zone of WS\textsubscript{2} choose different quantum pathways to transfer into the vdW-coupled graphene layer.
+In summary, we used trARPES of a WS\textsubscript{2}-graphene heterostructure to show that the elevated carrier temperature following C-exciton excitation activates a second, highly efficient charge transfer channel for holes.
 These results show that charge separation across vdW interfaces can be controlled via the incident pump photon energy, opening up new strategies to optimize the performance of vdW heterostructures for future applications in light harvesting and detection.